sowmyagowri/Ironman-A-Java-Game-using-Greenfoot/TeamWiki.md

 BurnDown Chart:
 https://docs.google.com/a/sjsu.edu/spreadsheets/d/1wBbfgccKjMwFemeB587NDkeyNGxnCoAeu6hg_-RYP2k/edit?usp=sharing

+## Week 7 (11/18/2017): Minutes of the meeting

+1. What did the team do in the past week? : The team has completed integrating the game.
+It is ready for the demo.
+Project artifacts are under development.
+2. What is the team going to do next week?: Team will complete constructing project artifacts and individual deliverables.
+3. What are the current blockers/challenges the team is facing? : Team did not face any issues during this week.

 ## Week 7 (11/11/2017): Minutes of the meeting

 1. What did the team do in the past week? : The team finished coding their respective modules in the game.
 Integration is under process.
 Some members have finished their individual project deliverables and rest are working on it.